 The Journal of Human Values addresses the impact of human values along a variety of dimensions: the relevance of human values in today's world; human values at the organizational level; and the culture-specificity of human values.

 The journal provides an international forum for the exchange of ideas, principles and processes concerning the application of human values to organizations, institutions and the world at large.
 It addresses the historico-social origins and the cross-fertilization between culture since many operational human values are clearly culture-specific.

 This journal is a member of the Committee on Publication Ethics (COPE).

-Journal of Human Values is available electronically on SAGE Journals Online at http://jhv.sagepub.com
+Journal of Human Values is available electronically on SAGE Journals Online at http://journals.sagepub.com/home/JHV

 |Anirvan Pant||Strategic Management Group, Indian Institute of Management Calcutta, Kolkata, India|

-|Partha Ray||Economics Group, Indian Institute of Management Calcutta, Kolkata, India|
+|Ramya T Venkateswaran||Strategic Management Group, Indian Institute of Management Calcutta, Kolkata, India|

 |Arindam Chakrabarti||East-West Centre, Department of Philosophy, University of Hawaii, USA|

-|Dipesh Chakraborty||Department of South Asian Languages and Civilizations, University of Chicago, USA|
+|Dipesh Chakrabarty||Lawrence A. Kimpton Distinguished Service Professor of History, South Asian Languages and Civilizations, and the College, University of Chicago, USA|

 |Dong Ki Kim||National Academy of Sciences, Republic of Korea|